rasher/strava.go/docs/RoutesApi.md

 ## GetRoutesByAthleteId

-> []Route GetRoutesByAthleteId(ctx, id, optional)
+> []Route GetRoutesByAthleteId(ctx, optional)

 List Athlete Routes

-Returns a list of the routes created by the authenticated athlete using their athlete ID.
+Returns a list of the routes created by the authenticated athlete.
 Private routes are filtered out unless requested by a token with read_all scope.

 ### Required Parameters